LAW Legal Citation (McGill Guide) Quick Reference

 Massachusetts v Environmental Protection Agency, (2007) 549 US 497, 127 S Ct 1438.

 Here is an International case citation example to get you started (Chapter 5.2):

 Case Concerning Military and Paramilitary Activities in and against Nicaragua (Nicaragua v United States of America) ICJ Rep No 14.

 Alliance of Canadian Cinema Television and Radio Artists v Canadian Broadcasting Corporation (1990), 91 CLLC 16 (CLRB).

 Online Decisions (other than major databases)

 VDN Cable Inc, on behalf of a corporation to be incorporated, Toronto, Ontario (January 2005), 2005-1, online: CRTC <www.crtc.gc.ca> [perma.cc/LF5P-5MM3]

 Unpublished Cases (Chapter 3.8)

-Only cite a case to on-line resources, such as Quicklaw or Westlaw, if there is no print source or neutral citation available.
+Only cite a case to on-line resources, such as Quicklaw or Westlaw, if there is no print source or neutral citation available for the unpublished case.

 R v Syncrude Canada Ltd, 2010 ABPC 154, 2010 CarswellAlta 981 (WL Can).